What are personal property replacement taxes?

 What are the rates?

-- Corporations pay a 2.5 percent tax on income.
+- Corporations pay a 2.5 percent replacement tax on their net Illinois income.

-- Partnerships, trusts, and S corporations pay a 1.5 percent tax on income.
+- Partnerships, trusts, and S corporations pay a 1.5 percent replacement tax on their net Illinois income.

 - Public utilities pay a 0.8 percent tax on invested capital.